What Are Standardized Field Sobriety Tests?

-The WAT test is typically the second test that is administered.
 The WAT test is a divided attention test with two stages: instructions and walking.
 This test measures the driver’s ability to maintain balance, walk in a straight line, and follow directions.

 During the WAT test, the driver is instructed to take nine heel-to-toe steps along a straight line, turn around, and repeat the heel-to-toe steps.
 The driver must keep his arms to his sides during the test.

-In this test, the officer is watching the driver for eight cues:
+In this test, the officer is watching the driver for eight cues